moltin/ios-objc-example/README.md

 *Prefer Swift?
 [Check out our Swift example app instead](https://github.com/moltin/ios-swift-example)*

+**Please note that this example applies to the deprecated V1 moltin API only.
+For the most up to date iOS example, please go to https://github.com/moltin/ios-sdk/tree/v2/Example**

 # Getting started
 This demo app uses [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started) to manage dependencies.
 - Clone the project repository